-As a teacher, you know that you are called to do more than transmit knowledge, deliver a syllabus or coach students through exams; you are called to form students by helping them develop fully as young people.
+As a teacher, you know that you are called to do more than transmit knowledge, deliver a curriculum or coach students through assessments; you are called to form pupils by helping them develop fully as young people.
 As a teacher in a Catholic school, this takes on a further dimension of helping make Christ known and loved in their lives.

-Most students in a Catholic school can define vocation as "God's call", but their understanding of what this truly means in its fullest sense should be constantly developing.
+Most children in a Catholic school can define vocation as "God's call", but their understanding of what this truly means in its fullest sense should be constantly developing.
 The purpose of this reference guide is to help equip you to share the message of vocation and encourage vocations to priesthood, diaconate, religious life, holy married life and apostolic celibacy (the single, lay life), without necessarily sacrificing time needed to complete the curriculum.

-This reference guide includes an exploration of what the term 'vocation' means, gives definitions associated with vocation and provides some ideas that can be used day-to-day in school, or as part of an off-timetable vocations day.
+This reference guide includes an exploration of what the term 'vocation' means, gives definitions associated with vocation and provides some ideas that can be used day-to-day in school, or as part of an off-timetable vocations day or cross-curricular vocations week.